001750/skills-getting-started-with-github-copilot/README.md

 ---

 ## 💌 A Message to My Love
-i never leave in any situation this my promise which i don't want to miss in my .all over the year set - back us we will be the definite love version.untill my last breath i want to live with you and as your's will you be my better half??❤
+i never leave you in any situation this my promise which i don't want to miss in my .all over the year set - back us we will be the definite love version.untill my last breath i want to live with you and as your's will you be my better half??❤